-Payments by mail should be sent at least ten business days prior to the due to allow for the payment to arrive on time.
-Payments should include the student's name.
-Acceptable forms of payment include:
+When mailing a payment, please send it out ten business days prior to due date to allow the payments to arrive on time.
+Payments should indicate the student's name and purpose (Rent, Tuition, etc.).
+Acceptable forms of payment include: Cashier's checks, Ministry checks, Money orders, Cash (Please do not mail cash payments.).
+We do not accept Personal checks.
+Credit/Debit Card payments may be processed online through the student's Populi account.

-Cashier's checks

-Ministry checks

-Money orders

-Cash (Please do not mail cash payments.)

-We do not accept Personal checks

-Credit/Debit Card payments should be processed online through the student's Populi account.
 We accept American Express, Discover, MasterCard or Visa.
-Payments must reach the Valor

-Finance Office by 5:00 p.m. on or before the due date.
+Payments must reach the Valor Finance Office by 5:00 p.m. on or before the due date.
+Late fees are assessed if payments are not received on time.
 Prospective students can pay enrollment fees and additional application fees through the Finance Office.